 Easy Pork Marinade

 This simple sweet and savory pork marinade is perfect for adding flavor and will give you tender and juicy pork every time!
+Great for grilling, baking, and roasting all your favorite cuts of pork such as pork loin, tenderloin, chops, and ribs.

 Easy Pork Marinade

-Soy Sauce – Feel free to use tamari or ponzu if so desired.
+Soy sauce – Feel free to use tamari or ponzu if so desired.

-Dijon Mustard – If you don’t have Dijon, feel free to use stone ground or yellow mustard.
+Dijon mustard – If you don’t have Dijon, feel free to use stone ground or yellow mustard.

 Garlic – Fresh garlic is the best in my opinion but if you don’t have any feel free to use garlic powder instead.

-Brown Sugar – Light brown sugar gives the best flavor but you can use dark brown or even white sugar if that’s what you have.
+Brown sugar – Light brown sugar gives the best flavor but you can use dark brown or even white sugar if that’s what you have.

-Pantry Staples – Worcestershire sauce, black pepper.
+Pantry ptaples – Worcestershire sauce, black pepper.

 Looking for more leftover worthy dishes?
 Follow LTB on Pinterest and pin to a board!